LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 in this industrial hell,

-goodness is wrong,
+goodness is taboo,

-being good is a shot in the head,
+being good; a shot in the head.

+&nbsp;

-nobody knows if this hell
+Nobody knows if this hell

-will get to an end,
+will get to us an end;

-suicidal men taking are a leap
+suicidal men are taking leaps

-to end the pain,
+to end the pain.

+&nbsp;

-God doesn't care,
+God doesn't care;

-I asked for help
+I asked for help;

-but I’m still trapped in medication
+I’m still trapped in medication;

-that makes me numb,

 everybody deep inside

-just wants me to fucking smile
+wants me to just fucking smile

-to shut the fuck up,
+to just shut the fuck up,

-to fake I'm well,
+to fake that I'm well,

 cuz they are terrorized

-of finding out,
+by the unknown colors

+that they feel won't understand,

+makes them feel

-how small they truly are,
+how small they are,

-that they are not

-the center of this Universe,
+not the center of no Universe.

+&nbsp;

-a speck that's numb,
+A speck that's numb,

-nobody cares at all if you go,
+nobody cares at all if you go or not,

 but will you care for others?

-So there are others like you there,
+So there are others like you,

-real within all extent,

-in the Void, its citadel,
+real in the Void,

-welcome to Zion,
+its citadel, welcome to Zion,

 are you really there as well?